iredmail/docs/installation/0-install.iredmail.on.rhel.md

   message in web browser or mail clients when accessing mailbox via HTTPS/IMAPS/POP3/SMTPS.
 Or, you can use
   [free SSL cert offerred by StartSSL.com](http://www.startssl.com/?app=1).
+  We have a document for you to [use a bought SSL certificate](http://www.iredmail.org/docs/use.a.bought.ssl.certificate.html).

 ## Access webmail and other web applications